ibois-epfl/Cockroach-documentation/index.md

 Cockroach is a collection of the most interesting and useful point cloud and mesh functions from various libraries: [Open3D](http://www.open3d.org/), [Cilantro](https://github.com/kzampog/cilantro), [CGAL](https://www.cgal.org/), [PCL](https://pointclouds.org/).
 There are many libraries out there about point cloud (and mesh) processing, often one library is missing particular useful functions that another has.
 This way the development it's continuously stoped by adding, compiling, referencing libraries.
 Cockroach lets you use all these libraries seamlessly all at once.

-### Quick start: Use Cockroach as Rhinoceros®
+### Quick start: Use Cockroach as Rhinoceros® and Grasshopper

-If you don't want to type one single line of code but you want all the functionalities and a nice user interface, we made Cockroach as a plug-in for Rinoceros®, a very versatile, simple and lean CAD program.
+If you don't want to type one single line of code but you want all the functionalities and a nice user interface, we made Cockroach as a plug-in for [Rinoceros®](https://www.rhino3d.com/download/), a very versatile, simple and lean CAD program.
 We are also planning to add a standalone version of Cockroach, at least for Windows machines.
+[Go to the Rhino installation]({{ site.baseurl }}{% link docs/installation/Rhino-Plug-in-installation.md %}).
-If you want to take a notch up, you can also use Cockroach as a
+If you want to take it up a notch, you can also use Cockroach in Grasshopper, a visual scripting language shiped with Rhinoceros® 7.

 <small>Cockroach is compatible with Rhinoceros 7 and Rhinoceros 6, preavious versions are not supported.
 [See the downloadable versions](https://www.rhino3d.com/download/)</small>

+### Quick start: Use Cockroach as Rhinoceros® and Grasshopper

 ### Configure Just the Docs